hostnet/form-twig-bridge/README.md

       $builder->setCsrfProvider($csrf)->createTwigEnvironmentBuilder()->build();
    $factory = $builder->buildFormFactory();
    ```
+4. Use the form factory to create your form, see the [symfony docs](http://symfony.com/doc/current/book/forms.html).
-4. Use the form factory and the twig environment like you'd normally do
+4. If you use Twig templates: Use the form factory and the twig environment like you'd normally do
+5. If you use PHP templates, use the [public methods](https://github.com/hostnet/form-twig-bridge/blob/master/src/Hostnet/FormTwigBridge/PHPRenderer.php) of the PHPRenderer.
+   Initialize it with ```new PHPRenderer($twig_environment)```

 Running the unit-tests
 ------------